zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 The availability-first model for platform-orchestrated upgrades ensures that availability configurations in Azure are respected across multiple availability levels.

-For a group of VMs undergoing an upgrade, the Azure platform orchestrates upgrades:
+For a group of VMs undergoing an upgrade, the Azure platform orchestrates upgrades across regions, within a region, and within a set.

 #### Across regions